 4. If the topic of study involves research on human subjects, applicants must also insure that their research proposal will be approved by the Institutional Review Board.

-Successful proposals will be announced by April 1, 2018.
+Successful proposals will be announced in April 2022.

 Final Project Presentation and Report